rkuhlf/comp-450-project3/Notes.md

 "benchmark(home).db" is a benchmark run on the home map (60 seconds, 1000 MB limit) "benchmark(home2).db" is a benchmark run on the home map again (90 seconds, 1000 MB limit) because the previous benchmark generated no exact solutions for RTP (this one is not better)

-TODOs:
-- Switch out the nn data structure.
-- Delete the random stuff that's left over from RRT.
-- Do the items.